javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 // but it's still in the map, we need to clean it!
 */!*
 alert( visitsCountMap.size ); // 1
-// it's also in the memory, because Map uses it as the key
+// and john is also in the memory, because Map uses it as the key
 ```

 Another way would be to use `WeakMap`: